worthingtonse/salespoint/README.md

 ## 1. Configuration File

 This is called "config.php"
-IT allows the user to customize some settings
+It allows the user to customize some settings
 ```php
 declare( PATH_TO_SKYWALLET_ID = "/opt/sales_point/id/me.skywallet.cc.stack" );
 declare( PATH_TO_BANK = "/opt/sales_point/bank/" ); // Coin Storage Folder